PortfolioOfJorisGulinck/file-comparator/README.md

 ### Recourses
 * You can find the Java Documentation in the directory ./javadoc.
 Open there the index.html file in you browser.
 * You can find the csv files and some corrupted csv files (for demonstration purposes) in the directory ./files
+* Diagrams can be found in the directory ./uml

 ### Running on local machine
 1. If not already installed, download the java jdk on you machine.
 You can find the download link [here](https://www.oracle.com/java/technologies/javase/jdk11-archive-downloads.html).